zanata/zanata.github.io/_drafts/create-version.md

 Without translation review, translators will save translations in the 'translated' state, making them immediately available to download and use for your project.

 If you check the `Require translation review` option, translations in the 'translated' state are not considered ready for download.
-Instead, a review must look at the translations and change them to 'approved' or 'rejected' state.
+Instead, a reviewer must look at the translations and change them to 'approved' or 'rejected' state.
 Only translations in 'approved' state are considered ready for download.

 Translation review adds extra time and effort to the translation process, so is not recommended for all projects.
 Translation review can be activated at a later time if it becomes necessary.